-Temporary Storage of Machinery and/or Materials: There would be adequate space on site.
+Temporary Storage of Machinery and/or Materials: There would be adequate space at the front and rear.
 See notation on the appended TPP.

-Temporary Site Office: The footprint of the proposed garage could be used for this purpose.
+Temporary Site Office: Part of the existing vacant property would be used for this purpose.

 6.4.3 CEZ 2: Tree Crown Protection Zones